 New House, Glanton

-MWE have been working very closely with the client to create a house inspired by the arts and crafts period, in particular the vernacular houses created by Frank Lloyd Wright.
-The site comprises the development of sloping ground to the north of Glanton which has resulted in an interesting massing which is limited to single storey, extending horizontally from the hillside.
-The roofscape reinforces the horizontal and is proposed as low-pitched roofs with deep overhang at the eaves.
-To visually anchor the building, it is proposed to construct a series of strong vertical elements, chimneys and vertical foils, to contain the massing of the building, simple in form and defined by the topography and the requirement to root the building into the landscape.
+MWE have worked closely with the client to create a dwelling inspired by the Arts and Crafts period, particularly the vernacular houses of Frank Lloyd Wright.
+The site, on sloping ground to the north of Glanton, has informed a massing that is predominantly single storey, extending horizontally from the hillside.
+Low-pitched roofs with deep eaves overhangs reinforce this horizontality, while a series of strong vertical elements—chimneys and foils—anchor the building and respond to the topography by rooting it into the landscape.

 Project: